zentrocdot/sd-webui-predefined_aspect_ratios/README.md

 * 256:135

 <p align="justify">The previous list does not claim to be complete.
 The list from Extension sd-webui-aspect_ratios-dd is more complete.</p>

+# Credits

+<p align="justify">By studying some existing Extensions, I was very quickly able to understand how to write this Extension.
+My thanks go to the following:</p>

++ alemelis
++ altoiddealer
++ xhoxye

 # References